Good vision is essential for road safety. If you can’t see properly, you can’t drive safely.

 Your eyesight will be checked by a driver licensing agent:

 The eyesight screen check aims to make sure you can see well enough to drive.
 It will pick up a blurry or ‘lazy eye’, or poor side vision.
 (The check isn’t a full examination and shouldn’t replace regular tests by a qualified optometrist or ophthalmologist.)

-You must prove that your eyesight meets the required standard each time you apply for a new licence class or endorsement or renew your licence.
-To do this you can:
+You must prove that your eyesight is up to standard each time you apply for a new licence class or endorsement or renew your licence.
+You can:

 Yes, but your licence will show that you need to wear them to drive.
 This is known as a ‘licence condition’.
 (If the Police catch you driving without your glasses or contact lenses, and you’re required to wear them, you could be fined $400.)